paulmorio/DrugPairScoringDR/README.md

 ## Using our trained distributed representations of graphs

-**Please note that this is a subset of the full release due to size constraints in supplementary material submission, but any of the embeddings can be trained using submitted code**

 You can find our learned distributed representations in `data/embeddings`.
 Each of the embeddings are saved in `.json` files which contain a mapping from the drug to its distributed representation within the set.

 Our naming convention is: `<Dataset>_<SubstructurePattern>_<EmbeddingDimensionality>_<NumEpochsTrained>.json`